 Using gaslighting behavior to manipulate a family court judge

-And a gaslighting parent can lie to an attorney add a line or other court representative outside the courtroom to cause the ad litem attorney or amicus attorney to believe that you are not capable of handling finances, making decisions for your children, or becoming a primary conservator.
-The irony here is that you can be made to be the parity that is incapable of Co-parenting affectively when the gaslighting parent almost certainly would not be a strong Co-parent candidate.
+And a gaslighting parent can lie to an attorney, add a line or other court representative outside the courtroom to cause the ad litem attorney or amicus attorney to believe that you cannot handle finances and make decisions for your children or becoming a primary conservator.
+The irony here is that you can be made to be the parity incapable of Co-parenting effectively when the gaslighting parent almost certainly would not be a strong Co-parent candidate.

-Once the gaslighting spouse has had an opportunity to share untruths and manipulations with and am a kiss or add the line of attorney then it is very difficult for you to make up ground.
+Once the gaslighting spouse has had an opportunity to share untruths and manipulations with and am a kiss or add the line of attorney, it is challenging for you to make up ground.
 That person may have formed an opinion of you before you can even have a chance to make up the ground.
 For that reason, your attorney needs to be as aggressive as possible when it comes to informing the court and any courtroom representatives of the behavior of your Co-parent.

 How to combat gaslighting behavior in your divorce?

-However, there are steps you can take to mitigate their behavior and minimize the effect of this gaslighting behavior.
-What you need to do is be on the same page with your attorney and communicate your concerns and ideas for mitigation strategies period from there, you and your attorney can work as a team to anticipate your spouse's strategies and limit their impact on the case at large.
+However, you can take steps to mitigate their behavior and minimize the effect of this gaslighting behavior.
+You need to be on the same page with your attorney and communicate your concerns and ideas for mitigation strategies period; from there, you and your attorney can work as a team to anticipate your spouse's strategies and limit their impact on the case at large.

 One simple strategy that I would work to implement would be that you should not share any plans with your Co-parent until you are sure of them.
 Command-line it does not make sense for you to work with your gaslighting spouse before the divorce is filed.
-Many times we will recommend that you attempt to work out solutions to problems with your spouse in an attempt to avoid the divorce altogether.
-However, when it comes to a gaslighting spouse there may be less reason for you to attempt to work on the problem when you know that you are bound to meet resistance and manipulation.
+Often, we will recommend that you attempt to work out solutions to problems with your spouse to avoid the divorce altogether.
+However, when it comes to a gaslighting spouse, you may be less reason to attempt to work on the problem when you know that you are bound to meet resistance and manipulation.

 A side note to this piece of advice may be that you are in better shape than you might imagine beginning to move forward with the divorce sooner rather than later.

 Many times parties to a divorce will work to reduced their chances of a temporary order hearing by any means necessary.
-This oftentimes results in a situation where the temporary orders that are agreed to in mediation are rather weak and limp wristed in terms of protection that could otherwise benefit one or both parties.
-In the context of a gaslighting spouse, I would try to be as aggressive as I could be in seeking to minimize the impact of their behavior on the case and the relationship between you and your children.
+This often results in a situation where the temporary orders agreed to in mediation are rather weak and limp wristed in terms of protection that could benefit one or both parties.
+In the context of a gaslighting spouse, I would try to be as aggressive as I could be to minimize the impact of their behavior on the case and the relationship between you and your children.

 Most temporary and final orders will include prohibitions against speaking to your children about the other parent and negative language.
 You and your attorney could be as creative as possible in including specific prohibitions against this type of behavior in your case.
-I think that specifying types of behavior in the manner in which the behavior is communicated to the children may increase the likelihood that the order can be enforced in the future.
+I think that specifying types of behavior in how the behavior is communicated to the children may increase the likelihood that the order can be enforced in the future.

-At a bare minimum, you can always seek to limit the interactions that you have with your Co-parent.
-For example, you could agree that communication is not to be done via text message but rather through websites like our family wizard.
-This way you will always have a record of communication and your Co-parent may be less likely to engage in gaslighting behavior if he or she understands that what they say will be recorded and can potentially be used against him or her and court in the future.
+At a bare minimum, you can always seek to limit your interactions with your Co-parent.
+For example, you could agree that communication is not done via text message but rather through websites like our family wizard.
+This way, you will always have a record of communication.
+Your Co-parent may be less likely to engage in gaslighting behavior if they understand that what they say will be recorded and can potentially be used against them and court in the future.